openbaton/docs/docs/extend.md

 Being an open source implementation, OpenBaton can be easily extended for supporting additional features or capabilities.

 # Extend the NFVO
 The NFVO has been implemented as a java modular application using the Spring.io framework.
 It is pretty easy to add a new module for extending the supported features.
-Please refer to the [nfvo-documentation] for learning a bit more about the NFVO architecture.
+Please refer to the [NFVO documentation](nfvo-documentation) for learning a bit more about the NFVO architecture.

 ## Implement a new plugin of the VIM interface